 Essential for soothing hand eczema, gloves should be worn over moisturized hands overnight to provide great results.
 Wet wrapping with gloves can provide even better results.
 We like these bamboo/lycra blend gloves because they are cooling, stretchy and last much longer than standard white, cotton gloves for eczema in adults.

 Because these products are not specific for atopic dermatitis in adults, I will only briefly mention them here because they are important as well.
 Consider looking at your diet and beginning to eliminate foods looking for potential triggers.
 Commercial laundry products are really harsh and can only further irritate your skin.
 At the very least, move to free and clear varieties, natural brands are preferred, but best results are usually seen with alternative laundry products.
 And of course it’s important to find a good moisturizer and apply twice a day and after any contact with water.
 Check out these excellent natural creams and balms for eczema in adults.
-We love this itchy skin rash treatment with Chinese herbs.

 Adult Eczema Bloggers